AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

 |azure_application_gw_health_check|

-- Run a http/https request targeting on the Azure Application Gateway Public IP or DNS name.
+- Run a http request targeting on the Azure Application Gateway Public IP or DNS name.

 	- Find the Frontend public IP address of Azure Application Gateway from the Azure portal page "Application Gateway -> Overview"